-You may occasionally see khobz described as a flatbread, but the round, flattish loaves are actually thicker than a typical flatbread.
+Khobz is sometimes described as a flatbread, but the round, flattish loaves are usually thicker than a typical flatbread.
 While the thickness can vary from bakery to bakery and family to family, generally khobz will not be more than one-inch (3 cm) high, depending on the flour used.
 Many Moroccans prefer to keep the height to no more than a half-inch (1.5 cm) thick.

 Below is a basic khobz recipe for Moroccan white bread, sometimes called force in reference to the French word for strong white flour.
 Although you can use all-purpose flour, selecting one that’s labeled bread flour or high in gluten will yield best results.
 Experiment with replacing some or half of the white flour with durum flour (very fine semolina), whole wheat or barley flour.